 How much sugar can we eat a day?

-Furthermore, fructose content of honey depends on honey variety.
+Furthermore, the fructose content of honey depends on the variety.
 It varies from 21 to 43%.
 Also, the fructose/glucose ratio varies from 0.4 to 1.6, or even higher.
 It depends on the floral source and climate circumstances.
 The higher the percentage of fructose, the less impact has honey on blood sugar.

 You’ll find a wide variety of organic honey brands on iHerb.
-Use our affiliate link to get a $5 discount (new customers), or a 5% discount (existing iHerb customers) on your order.

 Can people with diabetes eat honey?

 Even people with diabetes could consume a small amount of honey a day.
 Actually, honey may be a suitable sweetener for patients with type 2 diabetes.

 It doesn’t rise plasma glucose as much as dextrose.
 Dextrose is a type of sugar, commonly found in refined flours, baking products, and processed foods.
 People with diabetes should avoid these foods.

 Moderate honey consumption may improve metabolic disorders associated with diabetes.
 It could help reduce hepatic transaminases (for better liver function), triglycerides, and HbA1c levels (average blood glucose levels for the last 2-3 months), while it may increase HDL-cholesterol.

 Certainly, people with diabetes should consult their physician before consuming honey.